abdullazada-mustafa/techx-master/README.md

 ### Contact

-If you want to contact with me you can reach me at [Email](abdullazadamustafa@gmail.com).
+If you want to contact with me you can email me --> abdullazadamustafa@gmail.com.

 ### License